mozilla/outreachy-datascience-2021/README.md

 This is the main repo used for prospective 2019 Outreachy interns to contribute Mozilla Data Science team projects.

-It covers the two 2021 projects:
+It covers the two project:

 * [Identifying Usage Personalities in Firefox](https://www.outreachy.org/outreachy-may-2021-internship-round/communities/firefox-data-team/#identifying-usage-personalities-in-firefox)